XinnuoXu/AugNLG/README.md

 python process_reddit.py -utterance_path [where_you_save_the_utterances] -delex_path [where_to_save_the_delexed_utterances] -mode delexicalization -thread_num [thread_num_for_processing]
 ```

 The outcome of the delexicalization (*-delex_path*) is 2️⃣ in the overall pipeline.
-Meanwhile, Fewshot NLG Data (*FewShotWOZ* and *FewShotSGD*, 1️⃣ in the overall pipeline) can be found in `./domains`, without any preprocessing.
+Meanwhile, Fewshot NLG Data (*FewShotWOZ* and *FewShotSGD*, 1️⃣ in the overall pipeline) can be found in `./domains`, with no extra processing.